-During 2013, the control and risk committee consisted of directors Gianfranco Tosi (acting as chairman), Lorenzo Codogno, Mauro Miccio and Angelo Taraborrelli.
-The board of directors ascertained that director Lorenzo Codogno possesses the requisite of appropriate experience in accounting and finance.
+The current control and risk committee was appointed by the board of directors at the meeting held on June 9, 2014, and is comprised of Angelo Taraborrelli (chairman), Paola Girdinio, Alberto Pera and Anna Chiara Svelto.
+All of the members meet the independence requisites.
+The board of directors ascertained that director Angelo Taraborrelli possesses the requisite of appropriate experience in accounting and finance.

-The committee has the task of supporting, through an adequate review process, the assessments and decisions of the board of directors regarding the internal control and risk management system and the approval of periodic financial reports.
+The control and risk committee has the task of supporting, through an adequate review process, the assessments and decisions of the board of directors regarding the internal control and risk management system and the approval of periodic financial reports.